divyaYelmakanne/Career-Guidance-Chatbot/README.md

 A Python-based chatbot that recommends tech careers based on your skills and personality traits.
 It uses a **Random Forest Classifier** trained the dataset: [CareerMap – Mapping Tech Roles With Personality & Skills]

+Take a look at live Website : https://career-guidance-chatbot-25.streamlit.app/

 ---

 ## 📝 Project Structure